Dansp/marketplace_nuconta/README.md

 A marketplace for NuConta.

 ## How to run
-Before run, you need a device connect, Android or IOS.
+Before run, you need a device or simulator connect, Android or IOS.

 Go to the folder of project and run the follows commands:

 ```sh